briangeis/json2xml/README.md

 If the first character is not a valid `NameStartChar`, a leading underscore is added to the name.
-Any character encountered in the JSON property name that is not a `NameStartChar` or `NameChar` as defined above is skipped, except for spaces which are replaced with underscores.
+Any character encountered in the JSON property name that is not a `NameStartChar` or `NameChar` as defined above is skipped, except for spaces which are replaced with underscores to preserve the original formatting.
 If no valid characters are found, a generic name of `element` will be used for the XML name.

 ## Special Character Handling